CAJan93/docker_cheat_sheet/golang/cheat_sheet.md

 **In general** use short names.
 If you want to describe something complicated, put it in the documentation, not the naming

-One method **interfaces** have an er suffix, e.g. Reader or Writer.
+One method **interfaces** have an er suffix, e.g. Reader or Writer

+Use **MixedCaps** or **mixedCaps** for multi-word variables

+## 8.2.
+Tooling and help

+- Find additional help in `/usr/local/go/doc/`
+- Read docs with `go doc`
+- Use `godoc` to turn comments from sourcefiles into documentation
+- There are additional help options like
+  - `go help buildmode`
+  - `go help go.mod` to get info about go modules
+- Find various tools with `go tool --help`
+  - `go tool cover` to see test coverage
+  - `go tool vet` to check source for errors
+  - `go tool trace` to see the trace of a test